haiko-xyz/amm/docs/2-haiko-vs-uniswap.md

-# Sphinx vs Uniswap
+# Haiko vs Uniswap

-This document compares Sphinx's AMM implementation to Uniswap's [V3](https://github.com/Uniswap/v3-core) and [V4](https://github.com/Uniswap/v4-core) implementations.
-It aims to identify key differences in order to assist auditors with their review of the Sphinx codebase.
+This document compares Haiko's AMM implementation to Uniswap's [V3](https://github.com/Uniswap/v3-core) and [V4](https://github.com/Uniswap/v4-core) implementations.
+It aims to identify key differences in order to assist auditors with their review of the Haiko codebase.

 It should be read alongside the [Technical Overview](./1-technical-overview.md) for a high-level understanding of the protocol.